Categories: Special Events

 6. Tiger nuts (tuber)

 Tiger nuts, also known as nookon or chufa, are a root vegetable (tuber) native to Africa, which has been used as a primary energy source for millennia.
-The high content of starch makes it a great energy source for trail running.
+The high content of starch makes it a great energy source for running.
 Tiger nuts have a sweet and slightly nutty flavor and are best when eaten peeled as a snack.

 Calorie density of Tiger Nuts (Chufa)